charleslana/react-studies/README.md

 10. Constructor and Props vs State
 11. First challenge with the contents until the moment of the list
 12. Methods with props
-13. Map ECMA Script 6 Component
+13. Map and Key Component
-14. Map list tests
+14. Map list training